Dhaka Metro Rail

-The Dhaka Metro Rail (ঢাকা মেট্রোরেল) is a mass rapid transit system serving Dhaka (currently from Uttara North to Motijheel), the capital and largest city of Bangladesh.
+The Dhaka Metro Rail (ঢাকা মেট্রোরেল) is a mass rapid transit system serving Dhaka, the capital and largest city of Bangladesh.
 It is operated by the Dhaka Mass Transit Company Limited (DMTCL).
-Together with the under construction Dhaka BRT, proposed Dhaka Subway and Dhaka Circular Railway, it is expected to reduce traffic congestion in the city.
-The metro rail network's only operational line is the MRT Line 6; additionally, MRT Line 1 and MRT Line 5 are under construction, and MRT Line 2 and MRT Line 4 are in the planning stages.
+The metro rail project is expected to reduce traffic congestion in the city.
+The metro rail network's only operational line is the MRT Line 6; currently under construction are MRT Line 1 and MRT Line 5, and MRT Line 2 and MRT Line 4 are in the planning stages.
 It is part of the Strategic Transport Plan outlined by the Dhaka Transport Coordination Authority (DTCA).
-It has been later reported however that the government may cancel the southern part of MRT Line 5 and most metro rail projects are likely to miss the 2030 deadline.
+It has been reported that other Dhaka metro rail projects apart from MRT-6 will be completed in the early 2030s.

 The first section of MRT Line 6 commenced commercial operations on 29 December 2022 and the second section on 5 November 2023.
-The other lines are either in planning or under construction.
 The third phase, which will have an interchange with Line 1, Line 2 and Line 4, is set to be completed by 2026.
 Further expansion of MRT Line 6 is expected towards Savar Upazila and Tongi.
-Passengers will get a 10% discount on the fare for using the MRT Pass or Rapid Pass.
+Passengers get a 10% discount on the fare when using the MRT Pass or Rapid Pass.
 MRT line 6 currently operates daily from 7:30 am to 9:00 pm and on Fridays from 3:30 pm to 9:00 pm (7:10 am to 9:40 pm for MRT Pass/Rapid Pass holders).
 MRT Police provides security for the Dhaka Metro Rail.

 History

 To implement Dhaka's 20-year-long Strategic Transport Plan, the government of Bangladesh invited the Japan International Cooperation Agency to conduct a primary survey and feasibility study on the transport system of Dhaka in 2009–2010.
-In 2012, the Executive Committee of the National Economic Council approved the project.
+In 2012, the executive committee of the National Economic Council approved the project.
 A loan agreement between the Bangladeshi government and the Japanese International Cooperation Agency was signed in January 2013.

 Dhaka Mass Transit Company Limited, the agency responsible for the implementation of the first metro line, was formed in January 2013.
 The General Consultant, namely the NKDM Association, commenced work beginning in February 2014.
 In June 2013, Dhaka Mass Transit Company Limited was established by the government to implement the Metro Rail Lines across the city.
 Dhaka metro rail was opened by Prime Minister Sheikh Hasina on 29 December 2022.